Find Grad Schools

 68 Yearly Graduations

 Gordon - Conwell Theological Seminary is the 16th most popular school in the nation for students seeking a master's degree in divinity studies.
 Roughly 1,400 attend the school each year.
 During the most recent year for which we have data, 68 people received their master's degree in divinity studies from Gordon - Conwell Seminary.
-Of these students, 21% were women and 40% were members of underrepresented racial-ethnic groups.
+About 22% of this group were women, and 35% were students from an underrepresented racial-ethnic group.

 #16